codingoutloud/AttackCruncher/README.md

 # AttackCruncher

-The Attach Cruncher tool crunches the raw attacker source details into a more understandable rolled-up summary.
+The Attach Cruncher command line tool crunches the raw attacker source details into a more understandable rolled-up summary.

 ## Input